kevgo/has/README.md

 [![CI](https://github.com/kevgo/has/actions/workflows/ci.yml/badge.svg)](https://github.com/kevgo/has/actions/workflows/ci.yml)

-`has` is a modern replacement for the traditional Unix `test` tool.
-It allows querying properties of the local filesystem and Git repositories.
-One of its intended use cases is within [mrt](https://github.com/kevgo/mrt).
+`has` is a higher-level alternative for the traditional Unix `test` tool.
+It allows querying a wide variety of properties of the local filesystem, source code management systems, codebases, and build systems.
+One of its intended use cases is within automation tooling like [mrt](https://github.com/kevgo/mrt).

 The general usage is: